Like the rest of your blog design, the content placed in your sidebar should be unique to your site and suited to further your Blog Goals.

 Plus, I cannot tell you how frustrated I get when I can’t find a way to search a site.

-For pages that don’t use a sidebar, add search in the header or even the footer (like our new theme demo, Bel Canto!).
+For pages that don’t use a sidebar, add search in the header or even the footer.

 2. Auxiliary Navigation